Growing up in a menagerie of animals, with a family connection to Dr. Jane Goodall, spawned my life-long passion for animals.

 Lori Robinson, TV Presenter

-I covered stories in wildlife parks, spent time with the Kalahari Bushmen, and visited other Southern African countries including Botswana, Namibia, Mozambique and Zimbabwe.
-My television fame parlayed me into authoring a book, Model Answers.
+I was given assignments based in wildlife parks, got to meet the Kalahari Bushmen, and I visited other Southern African countries including Botswana, Namibia, Mozambique and Zimbabwe.
+My television fame parlayed into authoring a book, Model Answers by Lori Robinson.

 But it was the late 1980’s; aparteid and sanctioning were in full force, ultimately making the politics too depressing for me to stay in South Africa.